John B. Larson: 2026

+Caucus leadership

-On February 1, 2006, Larson was elected vice chair of the House Democratic Caucus.
-The previous vice chair, Jim Clyburn, became chair when Bob Menendez was appointed to the United States Senate.
-After the Democrats won control of Congress in the 2006 elections, Larson opted not to run for caucus chair—a post that went to former Democratic Congressional Campaign Committee chair Rahm Emanuel—instead running unopposed for reelection as vice chair.
-After being reelected in 2008, Larson was elected chair of the caucus for the 111th Congress, after Emanuel was named White House Chief of Staff.
+On February 1, 2006, Larson was elected vice chair of the House Democratic Caucus to succeed Jim Clyburn, who was elevated to chair.
+After the caucus won control of the House in the 2006 elections, Clyburn was elevated to majority whip.
+However, Larson opted not to run for chair, and Clyburn was succeeded by Rahm Emanuel.
+After the 2008 elections, Emanuel became White House Chief of Staff and Larson was elected caucus chair.
+He served as chair for two terms before leaving the party leadership.

-In 2025, Larson rejected calls to step aside amidst "generational change" and concerns over his age while facing multiple serious primary challengers after suffering a complex partial seizure on the House floor in February.
-He said, "Generational change is fine, but you've got to earn it, it's not like, 'Oh geez, you know what, why didn't I think of that?
-Now's the time for me to step down because, well, it's generational change!'"
-House minority leader Hakeem Jeffries also said that he "strongly" supports Larson's reelection.

 Tenure

-Charlie Kirk

-On September 19, 2025, Larson was one of 95 Democrats in Congress who joined all of their Republican colleagues in voting to honor the life and legacy of far-right political activist Charlie Kirk.

 Energy and the environment

 Larson has introduced various pieces of legislation in attempts to nationalize the US's energy and to reduce greenhouse gas emissions in order to protect the environment.
 He cosponsored the Energy Independence and Security Act of 2007 "to move the United States toward greater energy independence and security, to increase the production of clean renewable fuels, to protect consumers, to increase the efficiency of products, buildings, and vehicles, to promote research on and deploy greenhouse gas capture and storage options, and to improve the energy performance of the Federal Government, and for other purposes."
 According to Larson, "I have become convinced of the need for comprehensive legislation to reduce the amount of greenhouse gases we are emitting into the environment."
 His stances on environmental protection have earned him a rating of 100% with the League of Conservation Voters.